elin66alpha/S22-03-Dynamics-of-Electron-Tunneling/README.md

 </div>

 ### Goal
-To capture (measure) aforementioned unexpected behavior, then explore limits of neighboring cell.
+To capture (measure) aforementioned unexpected behavior, then explore limits of ReRAM cells.

 ## Overview
 This repo serves to make data analysis and its interactions efficient.
 Thus, increasing the efficiency of both data collection and review.